kaloyantihomirov/BonusProblemsOOP/README.md

 # BonusProblemsOOP
- The solutions of the bonus problems for the OOP practicum course in FMI @ SU
+ The solutions of the bonus problems for the OOP practicum course at FMI @ SU.